LangStream/documentation/building-applications/topics.md

 ### **Implicit topics**

 The LangStream planner may decide to create additional topics to connect the agents.
-This is because most of the agents may run together in the same kubernetes pod, but under some conditions this is not possible, for example:
+This is because most of the agents may run together in the same Kubernetes pod, but under some conditions this is not possible, for example:

 * two agents in the same pipeline have different resource requirements, so they must live in separate pods
 * some agents require a direct connection to a topic